 I heard the metallic words not in my mind, which was still strongly bulwarked, so it must have been with my ears.

 Who?
 Who indeed … That shall be up to you, of course, the words replied icily.
 But the more polite response would have been to identify yourself first.
 Who are you to be in my home?
 An old acquaintance of the deceased, perhaps?
 Feeling nostalgic and desiring a walk down memory lane?
 If that is the case, I shall most happily oblige you.

 The words faded with a grating hiss that sounded disturbingly like laughter.
 The area of shadows swirled and grew until it was as tall as I was standing.
-The darkness compounded until it was thick, black and bubbling like boiling tar.
+The darkness compounded with a thick, black bubbling like boiling tar.
 Then it abruptly fell away, and a figure stepped out.
 Though I was doing my best to remain calm and strong, my magical light was quavering from the amount of will I was expending on my mental protection.
-The trembling light cut through the darkness to reveal what looked like a half-decayed corpse stumbling towards me.
-Though the ravaged features were indiscernible, the clothing it was dressed in was not.
+The trembling rays cut through the darkness to reveal what looked like a half-decayed corpse stumbling towards me.
+Though the ravaged features were already indiscernible, the clothing it was dressed in was not.
 I glanced quickly into the sarcophagus and was actually much more disturbed to see that my father’s body was still there than I would have been if it had been moved and reanimated as the apparition before me.

-“This is what he looked like when I moved in … Hopefully he had seen better days.”
-The words now came from the apparition’s rotting mouth, though the “voice” was still the same metallic scraping.
+“This is what he looked like when I moved in.
+Hopefully he had seen better days.”
+The words now came from the spectre’s rotting mouth, though the “voice” was still the same metallic scraping.